-Objective Opportunities Issues and Constraints Concept

-• Felling of larch for SPHN's Prioritise felling of

-will open up brown edges, crops with disease or

-vulnerable to windblow. are disease-prone.

-Water sensitivities Assume legal issues

-associated with the public regarding haulage

-water supply. from Achalic to

-The Timber Traffic Cologin section can

-Management Plan on the be resolved.

-minor public road access and Assume that any

-the shared access to the issues affecting

-chalet complex impose planned haulage

-constraints on timber traffic levels over access

-and lorries/low loader, the Lerags access will

-permissible haulage only be avoided through

-between April and the construction of

-September; and estimated the Ariogan access.

-25K m 3 per annum, but only

-becomes a consideration if

-haulage is needed before the

-Ariogan access becomes

-operational.

-Agreement required with

-landowner holding rights

-over haulage from Achalic

-section to Cologin section.

-Road construction from

-Ariogan will take several

-years to build.

-2 - Protection Opportunity to • Loss of productive ground.
-Establish a buffer

-of the public create resilient Possible additional zone, through

-water supply buffer along the maintenance costs to control clearfelling the

-- Loch Gleann side of the unwanted conifer catchment in one

-a' Bhearraidh reservoir with regeneration. operation and

-additional • Thin soils and steep ground planting parts with

-landscape do not lend the buffer area native species on

-benefits. to native woodland long rotation or LISS

-Some existing establishment. management.

-edges are steep, • Felling of more than 20% of

-so not suited to the catchment in any 3-year

-Objective Opportunities Issues and Constraints Concept

-commercial period will require a Site Respect access for

-forestry.
-Impact Assessment fishermen where

-Forest possible.

-restructuring and Felling not to exceed

-access provision 20% of the

-will aid deer catchment in any 3-

-control, reducing year period.

-deer impacts on New roading to be kept out of the

-water quality. kept out of the catchment.

-Water guidelines to

-be adhered to in

-order to prevent

-pollution through

-run-off or through

-any existing drainage

-channels, and woody

-materials not to

-enter the reservoir.

-3 - Protection Opportunity to Potential loss of commercial Water guidelines to

-of private improve riparian forest area be followed.

-water buffers along Increased cost of operations Buffers to be

-supplies associated to protect supplies and established to

-watercourses.Opportunity to comply with guidance. prescribed widths.Owners to be

-establish buffers consulted.

-around intakes consulted.

-and along

-pipelines.

-4 - Landscape Opportunity to Some loss of economic Create a balanced

-enhancement address issues potential through increased design that brings

-- A816 and caused by hard use of broadleaves, minor visual benefits to

-visitor areas. straight edges in conifer species and open higher profile and

-views from the space. amenity areas; and

-A816.
-Increased establishment also, a commercial

-Opportunity to costs. focus to less visible

-enhance Few external native or constrained

-potential Visitor woodland habitat network areas.

-Zones with linkages exist.
+Objective Opportunities Issues and Constraints Concept Felling of larch for SPHN's will open up brown edges, vulnerable to windblow.
+Water sensitivities associated with the public water supply.
+The Timber Traffic Management Plan on the minor public road access and the shared access to the chalet complex impose constraints on timber traffic and lorries/low loader, permissible haulage only between April and September; and estimated 25K m3 per annum, but only becomes a consideration if haulage is needed before the Ariogan access becomes operational.
+Agreement required with landowner holding rights over haulage from Achalic section to Cologin section.
+Road construction from Ariogan will take several Prioritise felling of crops with disease or are disease-prone.
+Assume legal issues regarding haulage from Achalic to Cologin section can be resolved.
+2 - Protection of the public water supply - Loch Gleann a' Bhearraidh Opportunity to create resilient buffer along the side of the reservoir with additional landscape benefits.
+Some existing edges are steep, so not suited to Loss of productive ground.
+Possible additional maintenance costs to control unwanted conifer regeneration.
+Thin soils and steep ground do not lend the buffer area to native woodland establishment.
+Felling of more than 20% of the catchment in any 3-year Establish a buffer zone, through clearfelling the catchment in one operation and planting parts with native species on long rotation or LISS management.

+Objective Opportunities Issues and Constraints Concept 3 - Protection of private water supplies commercial forestry. • Forest restructuring and access provision will aid deer control, reducing deer impacts on water quality. • Opportunity to improve riparian buffers along associated watercourses. • Opportunity to Potential loss of commercial forest area Increased cost of operations to protect supplies and comply with guidance.
+Respect access for fishermen where possible.
+Felling not to exceed 20% of the catchment in any 3-year period.
+New roading to be kept out of the catchment.
+Water guidelines to be adhered to in order to prevent pollution through run-off or through any existing drainage channels, and woody materials not to enter the reservoir.
+Water guidelines to be followed.
+Buffers to be established to prescribed widths.
+Owners to be 4 - Landssano establish buffers around intakes and along pipelines.
+Some loss of economic consulted.
+4 - Landscape enhancement - A816 and visitor areas.
+Opportunity to address issues caused by hard straight edges in views from the A816.
+Opportunity to enhance potential Visitor Zones with Some loss of economic potential through increased use of broadleaves, minor conifer species and open space.
+Increased establishment costs.
+Few external native woodland habitat network linkages exist.
+Create a balanced design that brings visual benefits to higher profile and amenity areas; and also, a commercial focus to less visible or constrained areas.